 Report court incidents and seized items

-Note: If the incident results in physical or psychological injury to a person, or damage to court property, you’ll need to complete either a work health & safety incident report (DOCX, 435KB) or building fault or hazard form. as well.
+Where the incident has resulted in physical or psychological injury to a person, you must also complete a Salvus work health & safety incident report.

-If this applies, at the end of this form you’ll be directed to complete the additional form.
+After submitting your Incident form you’ll be directed to complete the additional form/s.

 Reporting time frames